This is the multi-page printable view of this section. Click here to print.

 1 docker pull [registryname]-[registryid].scr.private.[region].[offering].samsungsdscloud.com/[repository]/[image:tag]

-Managing Helm Charts with CLI
+Managing Helm charts with CLI

-Logging in to Container Registry
+Log in to Container Registry

-Logging in with an authentication key
+Log in with authentication key

 - Private endpoint : [registryname-registryid].scr.private.[region].[offering].samsungsdscloud.com